timmyoa/dblockpygameproject2024/README.md

 slap as many flies as you can in 60 seconds to get the highest score

 ### bugs
+final score does not show
+music does not repeat when in waiting scene

 ### Attribution
 slap sound from "https://pixabay.com/sound-effects/hard-slap-46388/"